How ConsumerAffairs uses cookies

 Key insights

-You’ll need your car’s VIN and mileage to check your car warranty coverage.
+You’ll need your car’s VIN and mileage to check your car’s factory warranty coverage.

 Jump to insight

-Many manufacturers and dealerships let you use a VIN lookup tool for free, though you can also pay for a more comprehensive vehicle history report.
+Many auto manufacturers and dealers let you use a VIN lookup tool for free, or you can buy a more comprehensive vehicle history report.

 Jump to insight